 - (1) Amounts do not include contingent rent and real estate taxes, insurance, common area maintenance charges and other executory costs obligations.
-See Note 4, "Commitments and Contingencies," in the Notes to Condensed Consolidated Financial Statements found in Item 1 of this Form 10-Q, for additional information related to our operating leases. - (2) We have an option to cancel these commitments with no notice prior to shipment, except for certain private label purchase orders in which we are obligated to repay contractual amounts upon cancellation. - (3) Amounts include long-term debt principal and scheduled interest payments and borrowings outstanding under our revolving lines of credit. - (4) The table above excludes the potential future incentive payments to the sellers and certain employees of Blue Tomato in an aggregate amount of up to 22.1 million Euros (\$29.6 million, using the exchange rate as of August 2, 2014) to the extent that certain financial metrics are met and the sellers and certain employees remain employed with Blue Tomato through April 2015.
-At August 2, 2014, we estimated that we will not be obligated for future incentive payments.
+See Note 4, "Commitments and Contingencies," in the Notes to Condensed Consolidated Financial Statements found in Item 1 of this Form 10-Q, for additional information related to our operating leases. - (2) We have an option to cancel these commitments with no notice prior to shipment, except for certain private label purchase orders in which we are obligated to repay contractual amounts upon cancellation. - (3) Amounts include borrowings outstanding under our revolving lines of credit. - (4) The table above excludes the future incentive payments to the sellers and certain employees of Blue Tomato.
 See Note 2, "Business Combination," in the Notes to Condensed Consolidated Financial Statements found in Item 1 of this Form 10-Q, for additional information related to the future incentive payments.
-Also excluded from the table above are unrecognized tax benefits of \$0.3 million, as we are unable to reasonably estimate the timing of future cash payments, if any, for these liabilities.
+Also excluded from the table above are unrecognized tax benefits of \$0.5 million, as we are unable to reasonably estimate the timing of future cash payments, if any, for these liabilities.